We exchanged a few emails with Southern City’s Lab, a more recent netlabel from Russia.

 Could you describe to us your standard process to release and promote a new release?

 I upload releases to archive.org, FMA, bandcamp.
-I update the catalog on our website.
-I notify our listeners through social media.
-I’m also planning to do podcasts in the future.
+I update the catalog on

 What can you tell us of the Russian netaudio scene?
 Are there many netlabels active?
 Do you keep in touch with each other?